foureyes/mtec1002-spring2014/labs/08/lab-08-prep.markdown

 title: Prep - Creating Local and Remote Repositories
 prefix: ../../
 ---
-# Lab 7 - Prep - Creating Local and Remote Repositories, Warm-Up Programs
+# Lab 8 - Prep - Creating Local and Remote Repositories, Warm-Up Programs

 In this lab, you'll be:

 1. creating two repositories, one local and one remote
 2. linking the two with each other so that they can be synchronized
 3. associating a name and email address with your local repository
-4. creating a program that calculates the area of a rectangle
+4. creating the following programs:
-5. \* creating a program that calculates the area of a triangle
-6. sending these programs to github
+	1. password to pizza site
+	2. ordered enough pizza? (remember to use parseint)
+	3. price for pizza toppings
+	4. \* tip (for pizza restaurant, of course)

-## Instructions
+## Instructions for Repository Set Up

 ### Set up Your Local Repository

 This will create a local git repository to store your work for this lab.
-The repository will be in ~/Desktop/yourname/lab-07-if-while.
+The repository will be in ~/Desktop/yourname/lab-08-for.

 * open terminal
 * (if doesn't already exist) create a folder that consists of your first initial and last name on your Desktop